fedosejev/react.tips/data/how-to-handle-errors-in-react-16/content.md

 <figcaption class="figure-caption">Code snippet 24.
 PaymentMethodErrorBoundary.js</figcaption>
 </figure>

-The idea is to render two different things depending whether our `PaymentMethodErrorBoundary` component caught an error or not.
+The idea is to render two different things depending on whether our `PaymentMethodErrorBoundary` component caught an error or not.
 We create `hasError` state property and set it initially to `false`.
 Later you'll see that we update `hasError`'s value to `true` when our `PaymentMethodErrorBoundary` component catches an error.

 If we didn't catch an error, we want our `PaymentMethodErrorBoundary` component to render it's `children` prop: `return this.props.children;`.
 This allows us to nest `PaymentMethod` component inside of the `PaymentMethodErrorBoundary` component: